-Consistently light watering can also encourage the roots to grow near the surface to find moisture which cause the rose to be more vulnerable to drought.
+Consistently light watering can also encourage the roots to grow near the surface to find moisture which causes the rose to be more vulnerable to drought.

-Roses prefer when the soil is consistently moist at the roots (but not saturated) and can duffer from drought if the pot dries out too quickly.
+Roses prefer when the soil is consistently moist at the roots (but not saturated) and can suffer from drought if the pot dries out too quickly.

 (For the full guide on how often to water roses in different conditions read my article on how to water roses properly).

-The best practices to prevent your potted rose from suffering with the effects of drought is to:
+The best practices to prevent your potted rose from suffering from the effects of drought is to: